Skip to content

 Add entropy to improve cryptographic randomness

 Choose a secret and provide it in the APP_SECRET parameter in .env.
 It should be a random string, made up of at least 32 characters, numbers, and symbols.
-This is used by Symfony when generating CSRF tokens, encrypting cookies, and for creating signed URIs when using ESI (Edge Side Includes).
+It's used by Symfony when generating CSRF tokens, encrypting cookies, and for creating signed URIs when using ESI (Edge Side Includes).

 Caution